-The local government areas of Sydney and Newcastle both have two SLAs: Sydney-Inner and Sydney-Remainder and Newcastle-Inner and Newcastle-Remainder.
+The local government area of Melbourne has two SLAs: Melbourne-Inner and Melbourne-Remainder.
 The Inner component represents the Central Business District.
-As these Inner/Remainder SLAs are not used to code most of the data mapped in this atlas, they have been combined with data presented for Sydney (C) and Newcastle (C).
+As this Inner/Remainder SLA is not used to code most of the data mapped in this atlas, it has been combined with data presented for Melbourne (C).

-Urban centres identifiable in the Australian data
+Urban centres identifiable in the Australia data

 Just as the demographic characteristics and health profiles of Australians vary between residents of the major cities and non-metropolitan areas, they also vary within the non-metropolitan areas, between residents of the urban centres and those living in more rural and remote locations.
 SLAs have deficiencies as a spatial unit to describe urban centres outside of the capital cities and other major urban centres.
-For example, of the 39 urban centres in New South Wales with a population of 7,500 or more, only three can be identified in the SLA classification.
-That is, only three of these urban centres were also SLAs in their own right; the others formed only part of an SLA, with the SLA comprised of the urban centre (and possibly more than one urban centre) and other people living in smaller localities, as well as rural populations.
+For example, of the 22 urban centres in Victoria with a population of 7,500 or more, only eight can be identified in the SLA classification.
+That is, only eight of these urban centres were also SLAs in their own right; the others formed only part of an SLA, with the SLA comprised of the urban centre (and possibly more than one urban centre) and other people living in smaller localities, as well as rural populations.

 To increase the number and range of urban centres for which data could be published, a set of rules were established.
 These rules are discussed in detail in Appendix 1.2.
 Briefly, they allow for an urban centre with a population of 7,500 or more to be mapped where it comprised 75.0 per cent or more of the SLA in which it was located.
-This resulted in 14 of the 36 urban centres in New South Wales being mapped.
-Details of the urban centres mapped, as well as those not mapped, are in Appendix 1.2 (Table A1).
+This resulted in 17 of the 22 urban centres in Victoria being mapped.
+Details of the urban centres mapped, as well as those not mapped, are in Appendix 1.2 (Table A2).